kevchu3/openshift4-upi-homelab/README.md

   * Installing the OpenShift Command-line Interface
   * Manually creating the installation configuration file
     * To get started, an example has been placed in the save directory and can be used with the following command: `cp save/install-config-example.yaml save/install-config.yaml`
+    * **[Restricted Network]** Use this example instead of the above: `cp save/install-config-restricted-example.yaml save/install-config.yaml`
     * Replace the contents of `save/install-config.yaml` with your custom configuration

 ### 3. Create virtual machines

+#### 3a. **[Restricted Network]** - Set up restricted network
+    * Set up networking on hypervisor - For a restricted network cluster, you will need to configure a separate network, vNIC profile, and VLAN tag on your hypervisor.
+This configuration is beyond the scope of this repository.
+    * Configure the bastion, bootstrap, masters, and compute nodes to use the network interface for the restricted network configured above.
+You can use a `192.168.x.0/24` subnet for this.
+    * Follow the official documentation to [install a mirror repository] or refer to this repository to [install Sonatype Nexus as a mirror Docker repository].
+    * Configure your mirror repository with two network interface, one for the restricted network and one with access to [Red Hat's public sites].

+#### 3b.
+Continue creating virtual machines

 For this step, "Creating Red Hat Enterprise Linux CoreOS (RHCOS) machines using an ISO image", I proceeded as follows.

   * In RHEV, I created the VMs for the bootstrap, control plane, and compute nodes.
   * For disks, I used Preallocated for the masters and Thin Provisioning for the bootstrap and compute nodes.
 The etcd database on masters is I/O intensive and thus Preallocated is recommended.
   * While creating the VMs booted from CD-ROM using a downloaded version of this ISO locally hosted in RHEV: